hihubbIe/smihelp/README.md

 Format a tab separated values data file ordered in columns in another order, with a personal delimiter.
 *Example* : `./smihelp --tab2smi --in molecules.tab --out molecules.smi --format "3,1" --delim "\t"`

+Possible delimiters :
+- `\t` : tabulation
+- `\n` : new line
+- Any other sequence can be used, but special characters will be escaped.

 **--sdfsmi**

 Embbed molecules from a **.smi** file in a **.sdf** file.